Tidal response from scattering and the role of analytic continuation

 We see that the source term corresponding to the irregular solution is non-singular for both odd and even values of $\dhat$.

 Having worked out the results~\eqref{eq:Boxofreg} for $\ell=0$, the final step is to obtain the angular dependencies for arbitrary multipole moments.
-In order to compute the D'Alembertian of the solution for generic multipolar order we will apply the same strategy as above.
-This is, we will apply STF derivatives to the $\ell=0$ D'Alembertian and use the commutativity of both operators,
+In order to compute the d'Alembertian of the solution for generic multipolar order we will apply the same strategy as above.
+This is, we will apply STF derivatives to the $\ell=0$ d'Alembertian and use the commutativity of both operators\footnote{The commutativity of distributional derivatives can readily be seen in the Fourier domain, where they correspond to a multiplication by the wave vector.},

 Next, we use this result to identify how the scalar multipole moments $Q^L$ are encoded in the coefficients ${C}^L_{\rm reg/ irreg}$.
 Comparing~\eqref{eq:finalBoxphi} with the wave equation~\eqref{eq:waveequation}, we infer